 We will work to protect our fire service and ensure that we have the fire-fighters and responsive service that we need to protect our homes and businesses.

-We will work with the healthcare provisioning authorities to make sure that in emergencies ambulances and local paramedics are available within an acceptable time and able to take patients to the closest geographical Accident and Emergency Units.
+We will work with the healthcare provisioning authorities to make sure that, in emergencies, ambulances and local paramedics are available within an acceptable time and able to take patients to the closest geographical Accident and Emergency Units.

 You said:We feel under constant threat from developers.
-Sort out the costly ongoing Local Plan mess; listen to us, act for us, and make sure our communities are better as a result of building.
+Sort out the costly inherited Local Plan mess; listen to us, act for us, and make sure our communities are better as a result of building.

-We will encourage parishes and towns to develop Neighbourhood Plans so as to give those communities a stronger voice and more control over their future.
+We will encourage parishes and towns to develop their own Neighbourhood Plans so as to give those communities a stronger voice and more control over their future.
 We will consult with residents about all planning applications in an open and transparent manner.
 We will actively involve town and parish councils in arriving at decisions based on evidence, not on political influence.

-- Evidence-led: Proper empirical evidence should be produced, used and published to determine the number of new houses Uttlesford needs to provide and the best locations, including that for housing need, sustainability, air quality, water, green spaces, roads, schools and other infrastructure.
+- Evidence-led: Proper evidence should be produced, used and published to determine the number of new houses Uttlesford needs to provide and the best locations, including that for housing need, sustainability, air quality, water, green spaces, roads, schools and other infrastructure.

 - Policy Statement: Stansted Airport

 You said:We want the airport to be a better neighbour.